barebox/barebox/Documentation/migration-guides/migration-2026.03.0.rst

 Previously, it was possible to generate readily exploitable FIT images by omitting them from ``sign-images`` in the ITS.

-If a FIT fails to boot with **v2026.03.1**, when it succesfully booted v2026.02.0 or earlier, it's likely that it was vulnerable even without knowledge of CVE-2026-33243.
+If a FIT fails to boot with **v2026.03.1**, when it successfully booted v2026.02.0 or earlier, it's likely that it was vulnerable even without knowledge of CVE-2026-33243.